tableau/connector-plugin-sdk/docs/tdvt.md

     - An ODBC or JDBC driver for your database.
     - The Calcs and Staples table loaded in your database.
 1. Clone the [TDVT Python module](https://github.com/tableau/connector-plugin-sdk/tree/master/tdvt).
 You can create an archive package and install that, or install from the live directory if you want to modify TDVT.
-Run the following commands from the top level "tdvt" directory.
+Historically, TDVT has supported the Python version specification using py -3.
+Instead, setup your venv so that your Python executable is named 'python3'.
+Now run the following commands from the top level "tdvt" directory:
     - Create an archive package in the dist folder:
-`py -3 setup.py sdist --formats gztar`
+`python3 setup.py sdist --formats gztar`
     - Change directory to dist and install from the archived file:
-`py -3 -m pip install tdvt-1.1.59.zip`
+`python3 -m pip install tdvt-1.1.59.zip`
    __Note:__ Instead of A and B, you can install the live version:
-    `py -3 -m pip install -e .`
+    `python3 -m pip install -e .`
     - Verify it is installed:
- `py -3 -m pip list`
+ `python3 -m pip list`

 1. Extract and then load the [TestV1 dataset](https://github.com/tableau/connector-plugin-sdk/tree/master/tests/datasets/TestV1) into your database.
 __Notes:__